danilo.pianini@unibo.it

 Simpler than Scala, more coherent than Java

-• public – default visibility, visible everywhere (API)
+– default visibility, visible everywhere (API)internal

-• internal – visible to everything in this “module”
+– visible to everything in this “module”

-class Visibility internal constructor( // constructor is required to apply visibility restrictionss
+– visible inside this class and its membersclass Visibility internal constructor( // constructor is required to apply visibility restrictionss

 private val id: Int // Same as Scala